 Depending on staffing, in-school detention may or may not be available.
 Students placed in in-school detention will be given credit for class work completed during the time they are in in-school detention.
 Students, who do not conduct themselves properly, will be removed and scheduled for out-of-school suspension.
 Restroom breaks will be scheduled and a lunch break will be given.
 Parents do not receive written notice for in-school detention.
-In-school detention does not affect a student's attendance records.
+In-school detention DOES NOT count against a student's attendance hours.